- Block 3 (Year 9)

-As part of the Block 3 carousel with Dance, Drama seeks to establish good practice for group work, encourage a love of theatre as well as lay the foundations for those who wish to continue with Drama as a Bedales Assessed Course.
+As part of a Block 3 carousel, Theatre Studies seeks to establish good practice for group work, encourage a love of theatre as well as lay the foundations for those who wish to continue with Drama as a Bedales Assessed Course.

 Throughout the year we aim to see self-confidence growing through students' greater understanding of group dynamics, of the expressive nature of not only the voice but the whole body and in a growing awareness of the impact we make on each other as individuals and groups.
 We also aim to maximise the opportunities presented by the Bedales Events programme by linking work whenever appropriate.

 Students can complement their curricular study of drama by taking peripatetic lessons in LAMDA, RADA or Trinity and by auditioning for the Summer Production (Blocks 3 and 4) which takes place at the end of the Summer Term.